-Once the admissions team has received an application and the supporting documentation, the applicant is notified if she/he has been shortlisted for a Skype interview with the Programme Director.
-The purpose of the interview will be to further gauge the candidate's suitability for the programme.
+Once the admissions team has received an application and the supporting documentation, you are notified if you have been shortlisted for a Skype interview with the Programme Director.
+The purpose of the interview is to further gauge your suitability for the programme.

-The programme's Admissions Committee makes a recommendation about the applicant, and this is submitted to the CJBS Degree Committee for approval.
+The Admissions Committee makes a recommendation about you, and this is submitted to Cambridge Judge Business School’s Degree Committee for approval.

-When an applicant is successful, the Registry Manager of the Institute of Continuing Education will issue a formal offer letter.
-The offer of a place on the programme will tend to come with conditions attached.
-These might be financial (proving that the applicant has the funds to needed to pay for the programme), language related (proving that the applicant's English language skills are proficient), and/or academic (submitting original documents).
-It is the applicant's responsibility to meet these requirements and provide the necessary evidence.
+If you are successful, the Registry Manager of the Institute of Continuing Education will issue a formal offer letter.
+The offer of a place at the programme will tend to come with conditions attached.
+These might be financial (proving that you have the funds to pay for the programme), language related (proving that your English language skills are proficient), and/or academic (submitting original documents).
+It is your responsibility to meet these requirements and provide the necessary evidence.

-The offer will also be subject to the applicant obtaining College membership.
-The request for membership to the applicant's College of choice is done by the programme Manager.
-Contact the programme if you would like to talk about the College choices.
+The offer will also be subject to you obtaining College membership.
+The request for membership to the College of your choice is made by the Programme Manager.